 What to do if you have a complaint

-As a first step, we ask you to contact un on (01) 4866-280 or email firstname.lastname@example.org to see if the problem can be resolved; we will to take reasonable steps to resolve the matter.
+As a first step, we ask you to contact the Helpline on (01) 4866-280 or email firstname.lastname@example.org to see if the problem can be resolved; we will take reasonable steps to resolve the matter.
+We will ensure that your complaint is treated seriously, and that your confidentiality is respected, while taking reasonable steps to resolve the matter.

-If you are not happy with the response, do not feel comfortable approaching a member of staff directly, or feels that the matter is a more serious issue, you may wish to make a formal complaint either by telephone or in writing.
-Their complaint will be acknowledged in writing within 72 hours.
+If you are not happy with the response, do not feel comfortable approaching a member of staff directly, or feel that the matter is a more serious issue; you may wish to make a formal complaint either by telephone or in writing.
+The complaint will be acknowledged in writing within 72 hours.
 Where possible, the investigation will be completed with 14 days.

 Please get in touch with us to make a complaint using the details below:

-Write to: David McMahon, Irish Skin Foundation.
+Write to: Carmel Blake, Helpline Clinical Manager or David McMahon, CEO, Irish Skin Foundation.
 Charles Institute for Dermatology, University College Dublin, Dublin D04 V1W8

-We also welcome all general feedback about our services, whether comments or suggestions.
+We also welcome all general feedback about the Helpline, whether comments or suggestions.